Testing your dentist performs to determine if your tooth needs root canal treatment.

 - Unfortunately, a positive response (feeling tenderness) doesn’t conclusively prove that a tooth needs root canal treatment.

-Teeth that are healthy but irritated (like those subjected to excessive teeth clenching and grinding) or those that have periodontal (gum) disease may respond in the same way too.
+Teeth that are healthy but irritated (like those subjected to excessive pressure from teeth clenching and/or grinding) or those that have periodontal (gum) disease may respond in the same way too, thus generating a false positive.

 What percussion testing evaluates.